 Six Most Common Causes of Anger in Relation to Autism Disorders

 Adults diagnosed with autism disorders are prone to anger outbursts.
 An ‘on-off’ quality where individuals may be calm one second and in a rage the next is common.
 Family members and significant others may grow resentful over time due to misunderstanding this behavior.
 Conflict within the home can be handled properly by helping the affected individual and immediate family members understand the causes of this anger.
+These difficulties can also be true for those living with high functioning autism and anger.
 According to autism-help.org, these are six common causes of anger in relation to autism disorders:

 - Being swamped by multiple tasks or sensory stimulation

 Multitasking has become more common in today’s on-the-move society.
 People expect others to be able to do more than one task at a time.
 But what may seem minimal to some can be extremely stressful to an autistic individual.

 An autistic individual may take great offense to insensitive or sarcastic comments that most may judge as light humor.
 Being ignored, whether on purpose or by accident, is a prevalent trigger as well.

 Autism causes individuals to function differently.
 Many subconsciously cope with stress by following strict daily regimes.
 Disrupting a routine means disrupting a coping mechanism.
 For those struggling with high functioning autism and anger, the organization of their room can be very important to their routine.
 Simply moving something around in their area could cause a huge disruption to their comfort zone.

 4. Difficulties with employment and relationships despite being intelligent in many areas